vishnu-prasanth/jekyll-blog/_posts/2019-05-24-offline-knife-binds-for-csgo.md

 │   │   │   └── ...
 ```

+Go ahead and startup an offline casual game, use `exec knife_binds` to run the script.<br>

-After extracting everything join a casual game with bots and run the script with `exec knife_binds` in the console.
-Switch the knives by pressing the keypad buttons 1...9.
-The knives in use now are fav knives and can be changed by editing the config file, its self-explanatory<br>
+The knives I added to the script are my favorite knives as of writing and can be changed by editing the knife_binds.cfg file, try it, its self-explanatory<br>

-Note: This does not work with DMs since we can't drop weapons.
-What a shame, nothing we can do about that.
-Make sure `game_type` & `game_mode` are set to zero<br>

-I have only tested it on `classic casual` although it should work on pretty much other modes as well.<br>
+Although I have only tested on classic casual, it should work on pretty much any other gamemodes except for Death match since we can’t drop weapons on that mode.
+What a shame, nothing I can do about that.<br>

-Below I'll explain how everything works.<br><br>
+Read on to see how everything works.<br><br>

 ### The Basics (for beginners)<br>
 - - -
-Firstly you'll have to create a file in `"E:\Steam Library\steamapps\common\Counter-Strike Global Offensive\csgo\cfg"`<br>
+Firstly, create a file in your cfg folder, mine is `"E:\Steam Library\steamapps\common\Counter-Strike Global Offensive\csgo\cfg"`<br>

-You can name the file anything you want, make sure to put a .cfg at the end.
-I'll name mine `knife_binds.cfg`.
+The filename can be anything you want, just make sure to put a .cfg at the end.
+I used `knife_binds.cfg`.
 Open up the file and write `echo Hello World!` and save it.<br>

-Now open up CSGO and press `~` to bring up the in-game console<br>
+Now open up CSGO and press `~` to bring up the in-game console.
+Console is disabled by default, you can enable it from Settings -> Game Settings -> Somewhere Here. <br>

-Once the console comes up write `"exec knife_binds"`.<br>
+Once the console comes up write `"exec knife_binds"` and press Enter.<br>

-If you've done everything correctly it should print out `Hello World!` on to the console.<br>
+If you've done everything correctly it should print out `Hello World!` on to the console.<br><br>

-(if it doesn't come up you haven't enabled it, you can enable console from the game settings)<br><br>

 ### Adding knife binds<br>
 - - -
 This is the actual bind!<br>

-    `give weapon_knife_m9_bayonet;mp_drop_knife_enable 1;ent_fire weapon_knife addoutput "classname weapon_knifegg"`
+    give weapon_knife_m9_bayonet;mp_drop_knife_enable 1;ent_fire weapon_knife addoutput "classname weapon_knifegg"

 The above line is three console commands chained together, that's why its separated by semi colons and enclosed in double quotes.<br>